TULiberalArts/Psychology/pages/next-stops.md

 ## Make Your Declaration
 The College of Liberal Arts has the largest selection of academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.
-- View a complete list of our academic offerings, [liberalarts.temple.edu](http://liberalarts.temple.edu)
+- View a complete list of our academic offerings at [liberalarts.temple.edu](http://liberalarts.temple.edu)
-- Register for a tour to visit us, [temple.edu/visit](http://temple.edu/visit)
+- Register for a tour to visit us at [temple.edu/visit](http://temple.edu/visit)
-- Learn more about transferring to Temple, [temple.edu/transfer](http://temple.edu/transfer)
+- Learn more about transferring to Temple at [temple.edu/transfer](http://temple.edu/transfer)
 - Ready to apply?
 Submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply)

 ## Deadlines